Emergent Software

 Tuning Data Flow Task Properties

-If you look back to the initial customer table load which took 58 seconds, you’ll see that it was done in batches of 100,000 rows.
-We can update the DefaultBufferMaxRows to 100,000, but we will hit our DefaultBufferSize cap.
-You could either increase that value or set AutoAdjustBufferSize to True, which will automatically calculate the buffer size and override the DefaultBufferSize value.
-I’ll opt for the latter.
-That way, as I make adjustments, I don’t have to keep recalculating the DefaultBufferSize.
+If you look back at the initial customer table load, it completed in 58 seconds using batches of 100,000 rows.
+We can update DefaultBufferMaxRows to 100,000, but then we hit the DefaultBufferSize cap.
+You could increase that value manually, or set AutoAdjustBufferSize to True so SSIS automatically calculates the buffer size and overrides DefaultBufferSize.
+I chose the latter so I would not need to keep recalculating the buffer size as I made adjustments.

-To recap: I removed CustomerSourceId from the dataflow source, set AutoAdjustBufferSize to True, and DefaultBufferMaxRows to 100,000.
-I ran the package again, and shazam!
+To recap, I removed CustomerSourceId from the data flow source, set AutoAdjustBufferSize to True, and set DefaultBufferMaxRows to 100,000.
+I ran the package again, and shazam:

 Error: The system reports 56 percent memory load.
 There are 8589463552 bytes of physical memory with 3698368512 bytes free.
 There are 4294836224 bytes of virtual memory with 4031754240 bytes free.
 The paging file has 9931640832 bytes with 3992477696 bytes free.